Callum-A/cosmwasm-zero-to-hero/14 - Query Tests/README.md

 // Following code omitted
 ```

-Looks very similar to our execute messages except we use the `QueryMsg` enum, and of course we want all polls so we use the `AllPoll`.
+Looks very similar to our execute messages except we use the `QueryMsg` enum, and of course, we want all polls so we use the `AllPoll`.

 Next up I'm going to cover the other side of why we need to encode our responses to `Binary`, now we need to decode them back to our structs.

-First lets get the raw binary and store it in a `bin` variable.
+First, get the raw binary and store it in a `bin` variable.

 ```rust
 // Previous code omitted